0xZDH/o365spray/README.md

 # o365spray

+o365spray is a username enumeration and password spraying tool aimed at Microsoft Office 365 (O365).
+This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

 > For educational, authorized and/or research purposes only.

-o365spray ia a username enumeration and password spraying tool aimed at Microsoft Office 365 (O365).
-This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

 > WARNING: The Autologon, oAuth2, and RST user enumeration modules work by submitting a single authentication attempt per user.
 If the modules are run in conjunction with password spraying in a single execution, o365spray will automatically reset the lockout timer prior to performing the password spray -- if enumeration is run alone, the user should be aware of how many and when each authentication attempt was made and manually reset the lockout timer before performing any password spraying.

-> If any bugs/errors are encountered, please open an Issue with the details (or a Pull Request with the proposed fix).
-See the [section below](#using-previous-versions) for more information about using previous versions.

 # Table of Contents